-The Brother PT-P710BT is a smart and compact little thermal printer that can be used to create narrow, plastic labels.
-You are tied into using Brother's own TZe tapes but these work well and come in 60 different colours and sizes ranging from 6 millimetres to one inch.
+The Brother PT-P710BT is a smart, compact little thermal printer that can be used to create narrow, plastic labels.
+You're tied into using Brother's own TZe tapes but these work well and come in 60 different colours and sizes ranging from 6 millimetres to one inch.

 It's a wonderfully compact thermal printer, and it can be used with desktop and mobile devices, but it's size and nature make it ideal for use with Android or Apple devices.
 While it can be used over Bluetooth, it's also nice to have the USB 2.0 connected there as a backup (although USB-C would be preferable).
 Another plus point is the app, which offers icons, images, barcodes, logos and more – there's even a spellchecker.

 The Brother VC-500W full colour label printer is the best thermal colour printer we've found.
 We consider it a great, flexible choice when it comes to printing labels, offering various sizes ranging from 9-50mm width and they can be up to 50cm long, and the print quality remains high, at 313DPI.

-The print quality remains high, at 313DPI.
-This printer allows you print directly from most devices and operating systems, including straight from social media platforms.
-A nice feature I like is how you can also use the free Colour Label Editor app, which you can download to your device, to edit your photos and choose from thousands of personalised features such as text, borders, filters and emojis.
+We found it easy to print directly from most devices and operating systems, including straight from social media platforms.
+We also liked the free Colour Label Editor app, which you can download to to edit your photos and choose from thousands of personalised features such as text, borders, filters and emojis.

 One of the main downsides to this thermal printer is that the printing rolls are not cheap to purchase, which can make it quite costly to run.
 However, as long as your labelling tasks aren't high-volume, the Brother VC-500W is a good pick for colour label printing.